General

 Pilots who have previously made a Pilot Medical Declaration

-If a pilot has previously made a medical declaration using the Avoka form or using the portal, who have declared to an incorrect weight category or who wish to make a declaration to a lower weight category, the pilot must first withdraw their existing declaration, prior to redeclaring to the new weight category.
+If a pilot has previously made a medical declaration using the Avoka form or using the portal, who have declared to an incorrect weight category or who wish to make a declaration to a lower weight category, must first withdraw their existing declaration, prior to redeclaring to the new weight category.

 While there is no legal obligation to carry the medical self-declaration page, we understand that some pilots wish to keep this with their licence for the purposes of evidencing their credentials.
 In addition, we do appreciate some pilot training organisations providing self-hire perform a basic check of the pilot's credentials as part of due diligence.